Kron4ek/Conty/README.md

 If you want to use some other distro, then you need to manually obtain it from somewhere.

+Also, for the sake of convenience, there are compiled binaries of bwrap and squashfuse and their dependencies (utils.tar) uploaded in this repo, you can use them or you can use your own binaries.

 When distro bootsrap is obtained, use the **create-conty.sh** script to pack everything into a single executable.